llaske/sugarizer/docs/tutorial_step4.md

 		});
 	});

-It's the first step: the board is now safely save in the datastore.
+It's the first step: the board is now safely saved in the datastore.

 Let's know how we could retrieve it.

 ### Detect the need to load the context

 Our Pawn activity works well when it's called from the **Start new** menu, i.e. with a new instance.
-Because in that case we don't have to reload the context.
+Because in that case, we don't have to reload the context.
 So the first question to ask is: how to detect that we need to load the context?

 Once again, the Sugar-Web environment could help us.
-When an activity is launched from an existing context, environment contains an `objectId` property with the identifier for the datastore object.
+When an activity is launched from an existing context, the environment contains an `objectId` property with the identifier for the datastore object.
 When an activity is launch with a new instance, this property is null.

 So we will update our request on environment in `activity/activity.js` to test this variable: